999: Nine Hours, Nine Persons, Nine Doors: Characters and setting

 999 features nine main characters, who are forced to participate in the Nonary Game by an unknown person code-named Zero.
 For the majority of the game, the characters adopt code names to protect their identities due to the stakes of the Nonary Game—most of their names are ultimately revealed over the course of the game, and for several their true identities are important to the plot.
-The player-controlled Junpei is joined by June, a nervous girl and a childhood friend of Junpei whom he knows as Akane Kurashiki; Lotus, a self-serving woman with unknown skills; Seven, a large and muscular man; Santa, a fashionable punk with a negative attitude; Ace, an older and wiser man; Snake, a blind man with a princely demeanor; Clover, a girl prone to mood swings and Snake's younger sister; and the 9th Man, a fidgety individual.
+The player-controlled Junpei (Takahisa Suzuki/Evan Smith) is joined by June, a nervous girl and a childhood friend of Junpei whom he knows as Akane Kurashiki (Miyuki Sawashiro/Rena Strober); Lotus (Rie Tanaka/Valerie Arem), a self-serving woman with unknown skills; Seven (Kenta Miyake/Edward Bosco), a large and muscular man; Santa (Kisho Taniyama/Sean Chiplock), a fashionable punk with a negative attitude; Ace (Takaya Hashi/Richard Epcar), an older and wiser man; Snake (Takahiro Sakurai/Taliesin Jaffe), a blind man with a princely demeanor; Clover (Yukari Tamura/Wendee Lee), a girl prone to mood swings and Snake's younger sister; and the 9th Man (Nobuo Tobita/Cam Clarke), a fidgety individual.

 The events of the game occur within a cruise ship, though all of the external doors and windows have been sealed, and many of the internal doors are locked.
 The game's nine characters learn that they have been kidnapped and brought to the ship to play the Nonary Game, with the challenge to find the door marked with a "9" within nine hours before the ship sinks.
 To do this, they are forced to work in separate teams to make their way through the ship and solve puzzles to find this door.
 This is set in part by special locks on numbered doors that are based on digital roots; each player has a bracelet with a different digit on it, and only groups of three to five with the total of their bracelet's number with the same digital root as marked on the door can pass through.